alliander-opensource/pycgmes/shacl/Readme.md

 To build pycgmes-shacl with `poetry build`, you **need to** be in the SHACL directory.
 Using `-C` will not work because of some relative paths.

+The weird directory structure (including pycgmes a second time) is to have the distribution package in a good module.